Duke of Cornwall's Light Infantry: Cornwall Rifle Volunteers

 In 1959 after the 1957 Defence White Paper the Duke of Cornwall's Light Infantry merged with the Somerset Light Infantry to form the new Somerset and Cornwall Light Infantry.
-In 1960 the battalion was re-named to "The Duke of Cornwwall's Light Infantry (TA)".
+In 1960 the battalion was renamed to "The Duke of Cornwwall's Light Infantry (TA)".
 In 1967 after the reforms to the 1966 Defence White Paper the battalion was disbanded and re-formed as a Territorial Battalion.
 The unit had the following: